-Grilled corn on the cob bursts with sweet-and-savory flavor and takes just 5 minutes or less.
-Learn how to grill corn so it’s perfectly charred with our three easy methods, no grill necessary!
+Grilled corn on the cob bursts with sweet-and-savory flavor and takes just 10 minutes or less.
+Learn how to grill corn the easy way so it’s perfectly charred and juicy!

-This grilled corn on the cob recipe cooks the corn without its husk.
-I find that grilling corn with the husk prevents it from getting nice and charred.
+This grilled corn recipe captures that delicious BBQ flavor with a regular outdoor grill!
+I like to first remove the husk and cook the corn naked, which helps it get nice and charred.
 And for the same reason, I do not cover my corn in foil.
 I also love to keep the corn’s natural sweetness, so I don’t dull the flavor by boiling it first.

 Table of Contents